SomeStay07/code-review-agent/README.md

 </tr>
 </table>

 **14 review categories total.** The agent only checks what's relevant.
-Backend PR?
-It skips React and a11y.
+Networking PR?
+It skips SwiftUI and Accessibility.
 Test-only PR?
 It focuses on assertions and isolation.

 ## 📊 How It Works